samadhiBot/ZILFSwift/Docs/TranslatingZILtoSwift.md

 - `.surfaceBit`: Object is a surface (things can be placed on it)
 - `.openBit`: Object is open
 - `.openableBit`: Object can be opened/closed
-- `.lightSource`: Object emits light
+- `.isLightSource`: Object emits light
 - `.lit`: Object is currently emitting light
 - `.transBit`: Object is transparent (can see inside when closed)
 - `.readBit`: Object can be read